olteanuflorin86/Project1/README.md

 # Project1

-This project uses React.js for the FrontEnd and Java Spring Boot for the BackEnd.
+This project uses ReactJS for the FrontEnd and Java Spring Boot for the BackEnd.